R-1 regional road (Montenegro): History

-Reconstruction of the road between Bajice (village at outskirts of Cetinje) and Krstac was reconstructed in 2017 and 2018.
-Road was widened from 4 meters to 6.6 meters and radius of curves increased.
+The reconstruction of the road between Bajice (village at the outskirts of Cetinje) and Krstac took place in 2017 and 2018.
+The road was widened from 4 meters to 6.6 meters and the radius of curves was increased.
 Between Čekanje and Njeguši a 490 meters tunnel was excavated, bypassing hairpin turns.
 All of this shortened the road for 3.5 km and at the same time increased the speed.